-Let us take an in-depth look at these monitoring tools and see what they have to offer to Linux systems!
+Let us take an in-depth look at these monitoring tools in linux and see what they have to offer to Linux systems!

 Features of Zenoss Cloud

-Nagios Network Analyzer contains network monitoring, and data log monitoring software to ensure that network and processes are threat free and run smoothly.
+Nagios Network Analyzer contains network monitoring, and data log monitoring software to ensure that network and processes are threat-free and run smoothly.
 In case some abnormal process is detected, Nagios Network Analyzer automatically alerts the IT center to fix it as soon as possible.
-Nagios has the individualized view board that helps specialists to focus on the specified areas of the network.
+Nagios has an individualized view board that helps specialists to focus on the specified areas of the network.
 The free trial version of Network Analyzer is called Nagios Core.